harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

 Alice is concerned about her privacy.
-She knows every transaction gets added to the public [block chain][], so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin [addresses][] she pays, how much she pays them, and possibly how many satoshis she has left.
+She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.

 Because Alice isn't a criminal, she doesn't want to use some shady